sebastianbergmann/phpunit-documentation-english/src/cli-options.rst

    Lists all available test groups and then exits.
 No tests are executed.

 ``--group <name>``
    Only runs tests belonging to the specified group.
 This option can be used multiple times to select tests from more than one group.
+Names separated with ``+`` select the tests that are in all of the named groups: ``--group database+slow`` only runs the tests that are in the group ``database`` and in the group ``slow``.
+See :ref:`textui.selecting-tests.group`.

 ``--exclude-group <name>``
    Excludes tests belonging to the specified group from the test run.
 This option can be used multiple times to exclude tests from more than one group.
+Names separated with ``+`` exclude the tests that are in all of the named groups.
+See :ref:`textui.selecting-tests.group`.

 ``--covers <name>``
    Only runs tests that declare they intend to cover the specified class or function.
 This filters based on ``#[Covers*]`` attributes.
 This option can be used multiple times.